longturn/freeciv21/docs/Contributing/pull-request.rst

   ~/GitHub/freeciv21$ git pull upstream master --ff-only

-The first command sets the working branch to master on local.
-The second command downloads the changes from upstream to local.
+The first command sets the working branch to master on Local.
+The second command downloads the changes from Upstream to Local.

 .. note::
   If you want :code:`git pull` to always do a "fast-forward" (which is preferred), you can set a local repository configuration option with this command: :code:`git config --local pull.ff only`.
 You only need to do this once.
 After the config is set, you can drop the :code:`--ff-only` option from the last command above.

-2. Create A Branch From Upstream
+2. Create a Branch from Upstream
 ================================

 Now that things are all up to date with the lastest code, let's create a branch to do your work in.